ProjectOpenSea/seadrop/README.md

 ## Background

 SeaDrop is a contract to perform primary drops on evm-compatible blockchains.
-The types of drops supported are public drops, allow list stages, token gated drops, and server-side signed mints.
-An implementing token contract should contain the methods to interface with `SeaDrop` through an authorized user such as an Owner or Administrator.
+The types of drops supported are public drops, allow list stages, and server-side signed mints.
+An implementing token contract should contain the methods to interface with `SeaDrop` through an authorized user such as the contract owner.

-Future SeaDrop contracts are envisioned to contain additional functionality like descending dutch auction mechanisms and payment in ERC20 tokens.

 ## Deployments